AhmedAlyEl-Ghannam/Our-Boot_U-Boot_bootloader_for_RPi4/README.md

    make rpi_4_defconfig ARCH=arm CROSS_COMPILE=aarch64-rpi4-linux-gnu-
    ```

 4. You can access U-Boot's `menuconfig` before building your bootloader to adjust settings on a deeper level.
-I left it as it is but changed the bootloader's command prompt to "Our-Boot" just for the memes.
+I mostly left it as it is but changed the bootloader's command prompt to "Our-Boot" just for the memes and changed autoboot delay from 2 seconds to 5 seconds.

    ```
    make menuconfig ARCH=arm CROSS_COMPILE=aarch64-rpi4-linux-gnu-